Velodata/WebDev-JavaScript-Week01-Session02/README.md

 ## 📌 Multi-line Comments

 -   Multi-line comments start with /* and end with */.
--   Multi-line happen when we're commeting out multiple lines of JavaScript
+-   Multi-line comments happen when we comment out multiple lines of JavaScript.
 -   Any text between /* and */ will be ignored by JavaScript.
 -   This example uses a multi-line comment (a comment block) to explain the code: